haskinse/bee2041_empirical_project/README.md

 - Album data: Wikipedia (web scraping)
 - Track features: Kaggle dataset – https://www.kaggle.com/datasets/gabyxd/taylor-swift-song-information
-- Listener data: Last.fm
+- Listener data: Last.fm API
-- Spotify data used for validation
+- Spotify API data used for validation

-## Methods

-- Data cleaning and merging
-- Descriptive statistics and visualisation
-- Correlation analysis
-- Multiple linear regression

 ## Notes

-- This project was primarily developed using Google Colab
+- This project was primarily coded using Google Colab
-- The repository contains the cleaned data and outputs used in the final analysis
+- The repository contains the raw and cleaned data, source code and outputs used in the final
-- The source_code/ folder provides the scripts used for data processing and analysis

-- The analysis focuses on correlation rather than causal inference
+- The data collection code requires API access (Spotify and Last.fm), which is not included in this repository.
+To run this code apart from the rest of the project API keys must be generated and put into the code from Spotify for developers and the Last.fm API.
+- Cleaned datasets are included, so the project can still be fully reproduced without re-running data collection